tron-forum/mtk3bsp2_samples/Start_Guide/en/startguide_ra_en.md

 # Peripheral Control
 - μT-Kernel 3.0 BSP2 includes sample drivers for ADC and I2C.
-  - You can use the signals available on the board connectors.
+  - The signals from the Arduino or mikroBUS connector on the microcontroller board can be used.
   - Additional signals can be enabled by adjusting the project's configuration.
-- On EK-RA8M1 and EK-RA8D1, the Arduino-compatible connector exposes these signals:
+- For EK-RA8M1 and EK-RA8D1:

 | Signal Name  | Device Name | Function                   |
 | ------------ | ----------- | -------------------------- |